-Amid the chaos that is in our clients’ lives, hope is the most unexpected gift of all.
+Amid the chaos that our client’s face in their lives, hope is the most unexpected gift of all.

-This was shared by one of our the new staff nurses here at Advice & Aid.
+This was shared by one of our staff nurses here at Advice & Aid.
 Her thoughts reflect well exactly what we are about – providing unexpected hope, unexpected answers, unexpected friendships.

 So if you – or someone you know – ends up with the unexpected news of an unplanned pregnancy, keep us in mind.

 You just might find an unexpected peace in your life in the middle of the unplanned!